Ernest Augustus, King of Hanover: Marriage

 Ernest met and fell in love in mid-1813 with his first cousin, Duchess Frederica of Mecklenburg-Strelitz, wife of Prince Frederick William of Solms-Braunfels and widow of Prince Louis of Prussia.
 The two agreed to wed if Frederica became free to marry.
 Her marriage to Frederick William had not been a success; her husband, seeing the marriage was beyond hope, agreed to a divorce, but his sudden death in 1814 removed the necessity.
 Some considered the death too convenient and suspected Frederica of poisoning her husband.
 Queen Charlotte opposed the marriage: before Frederica had married Frederick William, she had jilted Ernest's younger brother, Prince Adolphus, Duke of Cambridge, after the engagement was announced.

-Following the marriage in Germany on 29 May 1815, Queen Charlotte refused to receive her new daughter-in-law, nor would the Queen attend the resolemnisation of the Cumberlands' marriage at Kew, which Ernest's four older brothers attended.
+Following the marriage in Germany on 29 May 1815, Queen Charlotte refused to receive her new daughter-in-law, nor would the Queen attend the resolemnisation of the Cumberlands' marriage at Kew, which Ernest's four elder brothers attended.
 The Prince of Wales (who had been Prince Regent since 1811) found the Cumberlands' presence in Britain embarrassing, and offered him money and the governorship of Hanover if they would leave for the Continent.
 Ernest refused and the Cumberlands divided their time between Kew and St. James's Palace for the next three years.
 The Queen remained obstinate in her refusal to receive Frederica.
 Despite these family troubles, the Cumberlands had a happy marriage.
-The government of Lord Liverpool asked Parliament to increase the Duke's allowance by £6,000 per year in 1815 (equal to about £ today), so he could meet increased expenses due to his marriage.
+Lord Liverpool's government asked Parliament to increase the Duke's allowance by £6,000 per year in 1815 (equal to about £ today), so he could meet increased expenses due to his marriage.
 The Duke's involvement in the Weymouth election became an issue and the bill failed by one vote.
 Liverpool tried again in 1817; this time the bill failed by seven votes.